CS59200 - PRS, Pseudorandomness (Fall 2025)

 - Each student will scribe for two lectures of their choice in LaTeX (template), submitted within one week after the lectures.

 - You can volunteer for more, but they are not for credit.
-I will also post my notes after each lecture to help you digest the content.
+I will also release my notes for each week to help you digest the content.

 - Presentation: 60%.